SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 *Maybe I need some help.*

-I sigh and trot defeated back to Twilight.
+I sigh in defeat and trot back to Twilight.

 ***